 If you’re not in the mood for designer toast, don’t worry.
 Their other options include breakfast tacos, French toast and even shakshuka.

-Old & Tasty is another favorite.
+Old & Tasty is another favorite of the Cluj restaurants.
 They have a small menu of about 5 burgers, but you can build your own.
 Even though the menu is small, everything is well thought out.
 The enthusiastic employees happily went over each burger with us and helped us make our choices.